philbooth/check-types.js/README.md

 #### check.isNegativeNumber (thing)

-Returns `true` if something is a number lesser than zero,
+Returns `true` if something is a number less than zero,
 `false` otherwise.

 #### check.verifyNegativeNumber (thing, message)

-Throws an exception unless something is a number lesser than zero.
+Throws an exception unless something is a number less than zero.

 #### check.isNumber (thing)